 Description provides a description of the product.

 ImageUrl acts as a very important differentiator in the manual matching process.
 Provide an image that is accurate and meaningful for identifying the product.
+The primary reason for including these images is that they will appear on your submission form.

 The link to the product page on your website, which is specified by

 ProductPageUrl, enables manual matchers to access the full context of your product.
 This method represents the least preferred way to match products manually because it is so time consuming.
+The primary reason for including a PDP URL is that they route SSURLs to the correct product pages.

 Bazaarvoice uses a supplier or vendor ID to determine which questions and product reviews to send to the supplier.
 This data is required by all feature and product integration, though it is required for retailers only for Brand Edge and Connections integration.